Last Updated on by Mitch Rezman

 Parrots do not live out in the open in the wild.
-They live inside of trees in dense forest areas, under rocks and even burrow into the ground.
+They live inside trees in dense forest areas, under rocks, and even burrow into the ground.

-So they may live and raise young safely.
-Therefore we should try to mock this type of environment by placing the bird cage in a more indiscreet area or our homes.
+So they may live and raise their young safely.
+Therefore we should try to mimic this type of environment by placing the birdcage in a more indiscreet area or our homes.

 Do’s and dont’s for bird cage placement

-- Don’t place a bird cage next to the TV that is watched late into the niter.
+- Don’t place a birdcage next to the TV that is watched late into the nite

 - Do place them in a corner of the family room with a sleeping cage in another room